wdi-sf-jan/notes/js_iterators/README.md

 - combine all the items in some fashion

-We could accomplish all of this using `for` loops, but writing `for` loops is error prone and tiring.
-JavaScript provides iterator functions for all of these common operations.
+We could accomplish all of this using `for` loops, but writing `for` loops is error prone and tedious.
+JavaScript provides iterator functions for some of the more common operations.
 They are called (respectively):

 - [forEach](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach)